What parents need to know

 Families can talk about...

-Families can talk about fantasy vs. reality.
+Families can talk about fantasy vs. reality in Fantasia and in general.
 How can you tell when something is made up?
 Can you be sure something is real if you haven't ever seen it?
 Can something be scary even if you know it's not real?

 |Theatrical release date:||November 13, 1940|